NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/Day7.md

   - JavaScript keeps track of what function is currently running (where’s the thread of execution)
   - Run a function - add to call stack
   - Finish running the function - JS removes it from call stack
-  - Whatever is top of the call stack - that’s the function we’re currently running <br>
+  - Whatever is top of the call stack - that’s the function we’re currently running
     ```javascript

     const num = 3;
     function multiplyBy2 (inputNumber){
     const result = inputNumber*2;